Jiemas/NineSolsEnlightenedJi/thunderstore/README.md

 ## Acknowledgements
 - Code was written through heavy reference of MicheliniDev's Eigong Prime Mod, KaitoMajima's Promised Eigong Mod, and Jakob Hellermann's Example Mod.
 - The Unity Explorer Mod was essential to figuring out object paths and attack logic
+- Thanks to everyone in the modding discord for their comments and suggestions!